Its-Yayo/its-yayo.github.io/_posts/2024-04-06-Read-this-if-you-feel-your-life-is-down-because-of-instant-pleasure.md

 I was noticing this, I remember I used to spend hours seeing instagram stories.
 (I wanted to see how everyone was partying without me and that generated me some serotonin, I was not partying then and well, I was better than them so I could workout without any problem.
 Obviously I had to re-educate my mind), also I sepend a lot of my time watching old chats from the people I used to talk on ig or facebook, I wanted to be aware with local gossips to research famous people.
 All of that was rounded in just one word: Information.

 What did I change in myself to avoid all of this stuff?
 Simply I **changed my information, I created through my mind or look up for some reliable sources to care my mental health**.
-Basically, I changed what I see day after day, I deleted instagram and fabcebook, I set up my X's recomendation posts (which well, it's not discarted that I may delete X as well), I started to read more, as well as some nutritional and mental habits. **I remember that I'm myself in this path and I can be flexible as long as it doesn't affect my purpose/eternity.**
+Basically, I changed what I see day after day, I deleted instagram and facebook, I set up my X's recomendation posts (which well, it's not discarted that I may delete X as well), I started to read more, as well as some nutritional and mental habits. **I remember that I'm myself in this path and I can be flexible as long as it doesn't affect my purpose/eternity.**

 This involves changing some habits, you have to non-educate what you've learnt before and start learning new things with your own new mentality.
 This involves also, tough and very difficult activities, because it's a process that takes a lot of time to adapt.
 Much of the things that you used to like before are not allowed anymore, because they will take you again into your comfort zone.